Infant Massage – Loving Touch Techniques for Parents & Babies

 Infant Massage Classes – Live, Group Instruction

-Classes through Breathing Space teach parents massage techniques in a progressive sequence over several weeks – focusing on different parts of the body each week, which provides opportunity to practice strokes at home between lessons.
+Classes through Breathing Space teach parents massage techniques in a progressive sequence over several weeks – focusing on different body parts each week, which provides an opportunity to practice strokes at home between lessons.
 The curriculum is progressive, so drop-ins are not allowed.

-While massage is appropriate for babies almost immediately, ideal time to start a group class is when your baby is 2-6 months old, but younger and older babies are welcome.
-The emphasis in class is on following baby’s cues and learning the techniques to incorporate into your home routine.
-Upon learning the massage skill, infant massage can be done on children all the way to adolescent.
-As the child grows, techniques and strokes are changed accordingly to accommodate for change in size.
+While massage is appropriate for babies almost immediately, the ideal time to start a group class is when your baby is 6 weeks-6 months old, but younger and older babies are welcome.
+The emphasis in class is on following the baby’s cues and learning the techniques to incorporate into your home routine.
+Upon learning the massage skill, infant massage techniques can be helpful all the way to adolescence.

 Bring your baby and your partner, if available.
-This is a great class for fathers!
-Pack a towel or baby blanket you do not mind getting oil on, and a change of diapers and clothes.
+This is an excellent class for fathers!
+Pack a towel or baby blanket you do not mind getting oil on, a change of diapers, and clothes.
 Class sizes are kept small to ensure lots of personal attention.